Wesley Mission Board

 Non-Executive Director and Chair

 Michael is Chair of Uniting Financial Services, Chair of Ecclesia Housing and a director of Morling College Foundation.
 He has other roles around investment, ethics and leadership and is currently a member of the AMP Capital Responsible Investment Leaders Ethics Committee and the Westpac Stakeholder Advisory Council.
 Michael had a wide range of experience at AMP Capital Investors which spanned a range of senior investment and general management roles.
 These roles included Head of Australian Equities, leader of Australia’s largest Sustainable Investment Fund and being a company spokesperson on corporate governance issues.

 Michael is an actuary and has some formal theological training.
-He was appointed as Chair of the Board in May 2017
+He was appointed to the Board in May 2017.

 Dr Keith Suter